raghad174/Phishing_Website_Detection_using_Machine_Learning/README.md

 This project reproduces and critically evaluates a published machine learning solution for phishing website detection.

-The objective is to classify websites as either **phishing** or **legitimate** using features extracted from URLs and website characteristics.
+The objective is to classify websites as either **phishing** or **legitimate** using handcrafted features extracted from URLs and website characteristics.

-As part of this project, I performed:
+In addition to reproducing the original work, this project extends the evaluation by implementing additional machine learning models and performing a more comprehensive performance analysis.

+---

+## Project Tasks

+The project includes:

 - Exploratory Data Analysis (EDA)
 - Correlation Analysis